qiscus/QiscusCore-iOS/index.md

 ### Step 5 : Create Chat Room

-There are three Chat Room types, 1-on-1, group, and channel, for further detail you can see [link Chat Room type] for this section let's use 1-on-1.
+There are three Chat Room types, 1-on-1, group, and channel, for further detail you can see [Chat Room type](#Chat-Room -ype) for this section let's use 1-on-1.
 We assume that you already know a targeted user you want to chat with.
 To start a conversation with your targeted user, it can be done with `getRoom(withUser)`method.
 Qiscus Chat SDK, then, will serve you a new Chat Room, asynchronously.
 When the room is successfully created, Qiscus Chat SDK will return a Chat Room and comment package through `onSuccess()`

 ```
 QiscusCore.shared.getRoom(withUser: withUserId, onSuccess: { (room, comments) in